MuhammadAkmal/2-3-4-heap/README.md

 This project is implementing 2-3-4 heap.
-The code has maximum function which is required for 2-3-4 heap i.e minimum,insert,decrease key,delete,extract min and union.
+The code has maximum function which is required for 2-3-4 heap i.e minimum,insert,decrease key,delete,extract min and union. to Run a code create a new c++ project and copy the code. run the code it will show the output as input is hard coded.